1Brandon1/Elemenatal-Chess/README.md

 1. **Fire Mage**:

-    - Moves like a bishop but can also move two squares in any direction.
+    - Moves like a knight but can also move one square in any direction.
     - **Special Ability**: Can "burn" a piece directly in front of it (horizontally, vertically, or diagonally) once per game, removing that piece from the board.

 2. **Water Mage**: